Double Bubble Trouble

 "Double Bubble Trouble" is a song by recording artist M.I.A. from her fourth studio album, Matangi (2013).
 It is written by Maya "M.I.A."
 Arulpragasam, Ruben Fernhout, Jerry Leembruggen, and produced by DJ Punish (Richard Westra).
 The track references Shampoo's 1994 hit song "Trouble", and incorporates such musical styles as reggae, trap and kuduro.
 "Double Bubble Trouble" was released as a promotional single in the Netherlands in 2013 and Sweden, before becoming the fifth and final official single from Matangi in 2014.
 The song was performed on Late Night with Seth Meyers on 13 May 2014 as well as on the 2014 Matangi Tour.
+The song is on the soundtrack of the 2023 movie The Marvels.

 Critical response

 "Double Bubble Trouble" received generally positive feedback from music critics.
 Hugh Montgomery of The Independent named it one of Matangis "sublime, fully formed songs" while Jesal 'Jay Soul' Padania of RapReviews.com stated that the song is "fucking crazy and completely epic".
 However, in his PopMatters review, Arnold Pan was less enthusiastic, and while appreciating the song's "globetrotting" blend of "dub reggae rhythms, Indian strings, and hip-hop conventions", he also claimed that M.I.A. has "done similar things to more dazzling effect before, since there's less development here as she moves between these traditions rather than weaving them together more intricately".